-Short for, or replacing the somewhat negative term "dreadlocks," locs are a hairstyle where the hair that one would normally comb or shed locks into itself, creating ropelike strands.
-During the locking process, people developing locs don't untangle their hair, which is what causes the strands to coil around themselves into fused units.
+During the locking process, hair tangles, which causes the strands to coil around themselves into fused units.
 Some people simply stop combing through their hair in order to form "freeform" locs, which tend to vary greatly in size.
 Many others prefer a more cultivated look, with neat, even partings throughout, and a uniform size to each unit.
 However they're formed, there's an art to ensuring they stay strong and healthy.
 We spoke to Whitney Hunt, stylist at Oscar Blandi Salon, for tips and products that help with maintaining locs.

 The History of Locs